mitheghost/mitheghost/README.md

 - 🌱 I’m currently learning Java and C#
 - 💞️ I'm looking for spaces to learn with people who know more than me
 - 📫 @mitheghost on twitter
 - I do not interact with transphobes or ableist people or anyone who practises discriminantion of any kind.
-I don't care if "is just a joke".
+I don't care if "it's just a joke".